placeholder

 Contrary to money drawn from an ISA, money drawn from a pension may be liable to income tax.
 The tax that you may pay on your pension depends on a broad range of factors.
 You first need to identify the type of pension scheme that you are enrolled in, and then you’ll need to establish what options you have available to you in accessing your benefits and determining ways to reduce the tax you might pay.

-If you have a Defined Benefit scheme, sometimes referred to as a Final Salary pension, they typically provide you with a fixed level of income for the rest of your life.
+If you have a Defined Benefit scheme, sometimes referred to as a Final Salary pension, then typically you will receive an increasing income for the rest of your life.
 As you might expect, if you are receiving a fixed level of income each year then there isn’t much wiggle room if you want to reduce your income tax bill.
-You could therefore consider drawing on cash or investments as a source of more tax-efficient income.
+If your income needs are higher than what you are receiving, then you could consider drawing on cash or investments as an additional source of tax-efficient income.

-In comparison, if you have a Defined Contribution pension there may be several ways that you can draw an income from your pot, but each have different tax consequences.
+In comparison, if you have a Defined Contribution pension there may be more flexibility on how you can draw an income from your pot, but each has different tax consequences.
 Some pensions offer the full range of options in accessing your pension, but some schemes do not.
-If your scheme does not offer the full range of options in accessing your pension benefits it could result in you pay too much tax during retirement.
+If your scheme does not offer the full range of options in accessing your pension benefits, this could be detrimental to you.
+This inflexibility could result in you paying too much tax during retirement and not allowing you to plan accordingly using your allowances and adapting to your change in circumstances and needs.

 Our tip here would be to check what other income you may draw upon when your State Pension kicks in.
 Having an idea of what other income sources you are drawing upon in conjunction with your State Pension, will then help you understand whether you could draw from a more tax efficient source later in life, such as savings or investments.